Camp Warehouse

-Camp Warehouse was a International Security Assistance Force (ISAF) during the War in Afghanistan (2001–2021).
+Camp Warehouse was an International Security Assistance Force (ISAF) during the War in Afghanistan (2001–2021).
 It was located 10 km east of Kabul, Kabul Province in Afghanistan.
 Initially constructed by German soldiers, Camp Warehouse was a major coordination centre for ISAF, hosting detachments from multiple countries.
 The base was used to co-ordinate multi-national forces in and around Kabul hosting equipment from a large number of countries in the multi-national force, as well as maintaining an ISAF Signal Operations Centre used for managing ISAF air sorties and patrols.

 Camp Warehouse was additionally the site of the German built Camp Warehouse Field Hospital, run by the Multinational Medical Task Force.
 The hospital operated on more than 600 Afghan men, women and children.

 History

 The facility was largely abandoned following the drawdown of ISAF forces in 2014.
 Following the Fall of Kabul to the Taliban in 2021, the status of Camp Warehouse is unknown, but is presumed to be abandoned.